vivian-yan219/RL-Movie-Rec-Sys/README.md

 **Type**: off-policy, model-free, actor-critic

 **Key ideas**: We performed two different experiments regarding the DDPG agent, which can be found under the folders DDPG and Actor_Critic respectively.
-- **DDPG**: We built a DDPG agent from scratch, using the actor and critic network with pretrained embeddings, reducing overestimated Q-values, and applying priorized experience replay (PER).
+- **Approach 1: DDPG**: We built a DDPG agent from scratch, using the actor and critic network with pretrained embeddings, reducing overestimated Q-values, and applying priorized experience replay (PER).
 The saved model of actor and critic are generated after training is done: `python train.py`.
 During evaluation, we experimented with the saved models and recommended related movies with respect to user's watch history.
   - Key RL components initialization:
     - `env.py`: an offline interface to interact with users and movie recommendations.
     - `actor.py`: takes the state and outputs a continuous action, which represents user's movie preference vector.